stdarg/blackjack/README.md

 # REST API

+All responses have:

+* a JSON body
+* a "cmd" property with the name of the command
+* a "success" boolean property that is either "true" or "false"
+* if "success" if false, there is an "error" property with a string message

+If the request is a POST, then the request body is JSON.

+The REST API commands follow.

 ## login
 Allows players to login to the game, where they can view tables and join a game.